wiicode/cybersecurity-framework/bronze-controls/devices/eud-factory-windows.md

 -   The **Just remove my files** option of **Reset this PC (Remove everything)** will **not** attempt to securely wipe data, allowing it to be recovered using forensic tools and techniques.
 -   **Manual re-install** provides the most certainty with regards to malware removal, but also takes more time and effort.
 However, it also presents the opportunity for mistakes to be made, or steps to be missed.

-### **Scenario 4: Sanitising a device for release to lower security domain or sale**
+### **Scenario 4: Sanitizing a device for release to lower security domain or sale**

-Microsoft recommend their **Reset this (Remove everything)** option when sanitising a device for sale.
+Microsoft recommend their **Reset this (Remove everything)** option when sanitizing a device for sale.
 Use this provided the **Remove files and clean the drive** option method is selected, which makes forensic file recovery difficult.

 If the drive is using BitLocker encryption, we recommend using **Reset this PC (Remove everything)**, as encryption metadata will be deleted making data recovery impossible.
 Or Clearing the TPM, as this removes the keys in the TPM used to decrypt the data.